Home | About Cathy Duffy | Contact Us

 At kindergarten level it is very easy to help your child learn arithmetic without using a textbook or program.
 You might continue to work without a text or program through first or second grade.

-In An Easy Start in Arithmetic (Mott Media), Dr. Beechick outlines arithmetic courses without texts for first through third grades, although by third grade, most parents find it easier to use a text or program.
-[The Three R’s set [$12] which includes An Easy Start in Arithmetic also comes with a two-sided math/phonics chart.
-The math side shows a “Hundred Chart” and describes both easy and advanced activities to be used with it.]
+In The Three R's, Dr. Ruth Beechick outlines arithmetic courses without texts for first through third grades, although by third grade, most parents find it easier to use a text or program.
+(A chart that comes in The Three R's has a math side with a "Hundred Chart" and describes both easy and advanced activities to be used with it.)

 First Grade Math without a Textbook